lucy74310/lucy74310/README.md

 ### Hi there 👋

+🔭 I’m currently developing checklist App using MongoDB and express for server and react for front.
+🌱 I’m currently learning ..
+MongoDB / Express.js / React.js / Spring Boot
+📫 How to reach me: lucy74310@gmail.com

 <!--
 **lucy74310/lucy74310** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.